mandrulevicius/elemental-ascension-BIGMODE2025/README.md

 At the corner of your view, you notice harsh red glow piercing through the serenity.
 Seven red eyes come into view, their glow glinting off the metal shape of a spider.

 The metal beast rushes towards you, it's metal legs moving with eerie precision.
-As it reaches you and winds up a leg for a piercing strike, orbs of energy strike it in a dull explosion, destroying it.
+As it reaches you and winds up a leg for a piercing strike, orbs of energy hit it explode in a bright shower of sparks.

 The only thing that remains of the spider is a cube of energy suspended in air.
 Upon touch it bursts free, filling you with a rush of power.

-Turning your attention back to the flowers, you decide to pick them up to replant elsewhere.
+Turning your attention back to the flowers, you decide to pick them up to replant where you need them the most.

 And so onward you go, down the path of roots and fireflies, gathering more power to be strong enough to face the source of your attacker.